RayHightower/RayHightower.com/_posts/2016-01-18-firefox-404-lunrjs.markdown

 ---
 <img src="/images/firefox-logo.png" align="right" style="margin-left:1em;">

 The search function on this blog is powered by [lunr.js](/blog/2016/01/04/how-to-make-lunrjs-jekyll-work-together/).
-Inspiration for the articles comes from many sources.
 This post was inspired by a question about search:

 >Is it me or does it not work in Firefox?<br/><br/>~Jason (from the blog comments)